jiulongw/swift-unity/README.md

-# Embedding Unity Project into Xcode Swift Project
+# Integrating Unity Project into Xcode Swift Project

 This repo contains a demo Xcode 9.1 iOS project (Swift 4.0) that builds a single view app with an embeded Unity scene (Unity 2017.2.0f3) with two-way communication between Unity and Swift.
 It contains automation script that could be